 In order to enter these industries, individuals must have specialized skills in the technology field.
 Today, a wide variety of STEM degrees are offered, each one specializing in a particular area.

 So, how do you know which STEM degree is right for you?
-It is important to understand the difference between computer science and information technology (IT), which are two majors that provide you with the knowledge and skills to achieve success in the technology field.
+It is important to understand the difference between computer science (CS) and information technology (IT), which are two majors that provide you with the knowledge and skills to achieve success in the technology field.

 Computer science is a broad field that focuses on understanding and using algorithmic and mathematical processes that are applied to computer systems.
 Artificial intelligence, software engineering, programming language theory, computer engineering, computer security and computer graphics are all subfields within computer science.

 Those who earn an IT degree aim to meet the technology needs of organizations.
 In ways, information technology addresses the business side of computer science.
-It focuses on computers and software to store, protect, process, transit and retrieve data.
+It focuses on computers and software to store, protect, process, transmit and retrieve data.
 In addition, technology infrastructures like networks, servers and databases are also focuses of IT.

+So what’s the difference between computer science and IT?
 If you are interested in learning the behind-the-scenes of computer software development, consider a degree in computer science.
 If you enjoy working with others and finding technological solutions to problems, consider a degree in information technology.

 The future is promising for both computer science and IT professionals.
 As technology is continuously becoming more integrated into society, exciting opportunities arise for those who seek a STEM degree.